Swayam4717/communication_support/README.md

 - Parent creates a short question with visual answer options
 - Parent can add images to options using camera or gallery
+- Parent can generate visuals using a layered backend visual pipeline
+- Parent can save frequently used question/option sets as reusable templates
 - Child receives the prompt in realtime
 - Child selects one answer visually
 - Parent receives the selected answer immediately
-- Android devices can trigger focus alerts and overlays to capture attention even while other applications are open
+- Android child devices can trigger focus alerts and overlays to capture attention even while other applications are open

 The core goal is to support low-pressure communication through structured visual interaction and attention support mechanisms.